kihenkel/dinman/README.md

 ```

 This configures eg. the type `app` to be a *loose* dependency to `service`.
 If now a service has a dependency to an app, the app will not start automatically.

+### Configure default profils
+If you want to start mutltiply APPs which aren´t connect to each others via a dependency, then you can configure a profil.
+To do this, you only need to name your profile in startProfile.json and specify which apps yout want to be started.
+To start your profil you only have to type `start-profil profil-name`, then all your previously specified APPs and their Subapps will be executed.